Creating and Framing a Dropped Ceiling

 • Edit its Depth, Top Height, and other attributes as needed;

-• Move it into position against a wall.
+• Move it into position.

 12. To trim the dropped ceiling joists so that they butt against the ledger instead of extending into it, use the Trim Objects edit tool: